Satyam882/Advance-java/README.md

 - It should be Serializable.
 - It should provide methods to set and get the values of the properties, known as getter and setter methods.
 # Is JavaBean a POJO?
-- A JavaBean is a POJO that is serializable, has a no-argument constructor, and allows access to properties using getter and setter methods.
+- A JavaBean is a POJO that is serializable, has a no-argument constructor, and allows access to properties using getter and setter methods .